 The Department of Biomedical Sciences was established in January 2014 to develop strategic growth areas in the life sciences.
 It has the aim of becoming a leading centre for biomedical education and cutting-edge research on cancer, neuroscience and regenerative medicine.

 The Department provides programmes that best equip graduates for future careers in healthcare, pharmaceutical, biotech and related industries.
-It currently offers a BSc in Biomedical Sciences programme, and MPhil and PhD research degree programmes in a stimulating teaching, learning and research environment.
+It currently offers BSc in Biological Sciences programme, BSc in Biomedical Sciences programme, and MPhil and PhD research degree programmes in a stimulating teaching, learning and research environment.

-The Department carries out internationally competitive research in the biomedical sciences, promotes interdisciplinary and multidisciplinary collaboration, and conducts translational research from bench to bedside.
-Its research programmes aim to understand fundamental mechanisms of biological processes and diseases, and translate new knowledge into the development of novel therapeutic strategies and clinical practices.
+The Department carries out internationally competitive research and promotes interdisciplinary collaboration in the biomedical sciences.
+Its research programmes aim to understand fundamental mechanisms of biological processes and diseases, and translate new knowledge into the development of novel diagnostic and therapeutic strategies for prediction, prevention, and treatment of human diseases.